-The Player Information Main Menu has three submenus which may be accessed by using the ▲ ▼ ◀ ▶ Navigation Buttons 1 to highlight the submenu's icon, and pressing the Enter Button 7 to select it.
+The Player Information Menu has two submenus which may be accessed by using the ▲ ▼ Navigation Buttons 1 to highlight the submenu's icon, and pressing the Enter Button 7 to select it.
 These submenus are different from the Setup menus in that many items are for display only and cannot be changed using the menu system.

-PLAYBACK INF O Submenu: This submenu appeas when the upper INFO icon is highlighted.
-It displays basic disc and playback mode information.
+PLAYBACK INFO Submenu: This submenu displays basic disc and playback mode information.

-- Disc: (see picture right on top) This line displays the disc type, such as CDDA (Compact Disc Digital Audio). - Audio: (see picture right on top) This line displays the type of audio recorded on the disc, usually Stereo. - Playlist: (see picture right on top) For CDs only, you may choose to play the tracks in order as they appear on the disc, or you may program a playlist containing some or all of the tracks in the order in which you wish to hear them.
+- Disc: This line displays the disc type, such as CDDA (Compact Disc Digital Audio). - Audio: This line displays the type of audio recorded on the disc, usually Stereo. - Playlist: For CDs only, you may choose to play the tracks in order as they appear on the disc, or you may program a playlist containing some or all of the tracks in the order in which you wish to hear them.
 This line indicates which of these two modes has been selected.
-In order to change this setting, you will need to access the PROGRAM submenu as described below.
+In order to change this setting, you will need to access the PROGRAM submenu as described below. - Repeat: With this line highlighted, press the Enter Button to activate Repeat mode.
+Each press will change the repeat mode from Repeat 1 (to repeat one track) to Repeat All (to repeat all tracks on the disc) to Repeat Off. - Random: With this line highlighted, press the Enter Button to activate Random mode.
+Each press will toggle between turning the Random play on or off. - Track: This line displays the current track on the left, and the total number of tracks on the disc to the right.